MichelleCovali/CovaliBag/README.md

 Ensure that raspberry pi is connected to the network

 Ensure that both raspberry Pi, your phone, and PC are connected to the same network.

+## Contribution

+Student:

+Mihael Druzeta (5367131) - Work on the Raspberry Pi and the app

+- Work on Flip cards
+- Controlled quality
+- Add custom icons
+- Help with setting app Raspberry Pi
+- Wrote documentation
+- Developed 3d model logo

+Mihaela Covali (5292891) - Work on the Raspberry Pi and the app

+- Develop app design
+- Develop NFC scanner
+- Attempts to connect speakers
+- Swiping logic
+- Wrote documentation

+Timofei Arefev (5300428) - Work on the Raspberry Pi and a bit on the app

+- Setting up Raspberry Pi
+- Develop NFC scanner
+- Develop a web server to establish connection between the app and Raspberry Pi
+- Help with documentation

+Daryl Genove (5264652) - Work on the app

+- Implement the app design
+- Develop a loading screen
+- Add light and dark mode
+- Add buttons
+- Library management
+- Help with documentation

+Peter Zlamala (5340012) - Work on Raspberry Pi

+- Setting up Raspberry Pi
+- Develop NFC scanner
+- Helped with documentation

+Erika Nicolau (5326745) - Work on Raspberry Pi and the app

+- Develop NFC scanner
+- Attempts to connect speakers
+- Implement the main page in the app
+- Wrote documentation

+Jia Men Lam (5290201) - Work on the app

+- Work on the app functionality
+- Implement the design
+- Add bag settings
+- Wrote documentation